Parent Education Provided By AuthenticME

-The following are parent presentations offered by Mary Ellen Young and Sandra McDonnell.
+The following are impactful and affordable parent presentations offered by Mary Ellen Young and Sandra McDonnell.
 Workshops are 1.5 hours and can be customized to fit your needs.
 For more information, contact them at email@example.com.

 The Other Three R’s: Raising Responsible, Respectful and Resilient Children